hankjacoby/demo-repo/README.md

 but I'd recommend downloading an IDE and connecting your GitHub account to that IDE, for debugging and linter purposes.
-This tutorial will also be written mostly for people using VSCode instead of another
+This tutorial will also be written for users using VSCode instead of another
 IDE or the HTTPS version.

-### Maybe more to be added later
+---
 ## Git Training Sandbox

 Welcome to our dummy repository for learning Git and GitHub safely!